MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 **Prerequisite** | **Details**
 --- | ---
-**Virtual hard disk** | Ensure that you have a generalized virtual hard disk in a VMM library share.
-It should be running Windows Server 2012 R2 or later.<br/><br/> We recommend that for production servers, you use a fixed disk (.vhd or .vhdx file format) to increase performance and to help protect user data.<br/><br/> Ensure that you have a generalized virtual hard disk in a VMM library share.
+**Virtual hard disk** | Ensure that you've a generalized virtual hard disk in a VMM library share.
+It should be running Windows Server 2012 R2 or later.<br/><br/> We recommend that for production servers, you use a fixed disk (.vhd or .vhdx file format) to increase performance and to help protect user data.<br/><br/> Ensure that you've a generalized virtual hard disk in a VMM library share.
 It should be running Windows Server 2012 R2 or later.
 **Dynamic disk** | When you create a physical computer profile, VMM converts a dynamic disk to a fixed disk.
 **Custom drivers** | If you plan to assign custom drivers to a physical computer profile, you add them to a VMM library share in one or more folders with a .CR (custom resources) extension.
 VMM recognizes them as custom resources.
 **Answer file** | Like custom resources, if you want a physical computer profile to include references to an answer file (Unattend.xml file), create the answer file and add it to a VMM library share before you start deployment.
 For example, you might want to create an answer file to enable Remote Desktop Services and place it on a library share.
 Then you can select that file when you configure a physical computer profile.
 **RDS** | If you use Remote Desktop Services (RDS) to manage servers, we recommend that you enable the RDS connections in the image.
 You can also enable RDS by using an answer file in the physical computer profile.
 **Logical networks** | If you've already configured logical networks or logical switches in VMM, you can include those configurations in the physical computer profile.<br/><br/>To include static IP addressing controlled through a logical network in a physical computer profile, configure the logical network.
-The logical network must include at least one network site and static IP address pool.<br/><br/>The network site must also be available to the host group or to a parent host group where you want to assign the hosts that you will be creating from bare metal.
+The logical network must include at least one network site and static IP address pool.<br/><br/>The network site must also be available to the host group or to a parent host group where you want to assign the hosts that you'll be creating from bare metal.
 **Logical switch** | To use a logical switch, install all the necessary virtual switch extensions and extension providers, and create the switch before you create the physical computer profile.<br/><br/> In the logical switch, as a best practice, include one or more port classifications for the virtual ports.<br/><br/> To apply a logical switch to physical adapters in a physical computer profile, ensure that you've installed the intended number of NICs on the physical computer. </br><br/>

 ## Deployment steps